numpy/numpy/doc/neps/scope.rst

   - f2py (generating bindings for Fortran code)
   - testing utilities

-- **Speed**: while we take performance concerns seriously, where conflict arises maintenance and portability take precedence over performance.
+- **Speed**: we take performance concerns seriously and aim to execute operations on large arrays with similar performance as native C code.
+That said, where conflict arises, maintenance and portability take precedence over performance.
 We aim to prevent regressions where possible (e.g., through asv).